 Federal Parent Loans for Undergraduate Students (PLUS Loans) are unlike all the previously mentioned federal aid programs regarding eligibility criteria.
 Family finances are not a determining factor for PLUS loan eligibility.
 There is no income restriction whatsoever.
 Financial aid received by the student and the cost of attendance will determine eligibility.
 Students who have little or no eligibility for the other federal aid programs may find the PLUS loan very beneficial.
 A PLUS loan may help a student pay the difference between the cost of attendance and other estimated financial aid resources.
 Repayment begins 60 days after the loan is disbursed, or parents may also defer repayments until their child has graduated or ceased attending at least half-time.
-PLUS loans involve private lenders and require a separate application in addition to the FAFSA.
 For more information, contact the Student Financial Services Office or visit www.oc.edu/loans.